 - 3% back on drugstore purchases

-Both cards offer an exciting and enhanced signup bonus.
-You can earn $200 bonus cash by spending $500 in the first 3 months.
-Your first $12,000 in grocery purchases (excluding Walmart and Target purchases) for the first 12 months earn 5% back.
+Both cards offer an exciting signup bonus: $200 bonus cash by spending $500 in the first 3 months.

 Platinum Card from American Express